lucie-on-github/Lucie-Docs/docs/auto-translation.md

 See [How to use context menu commands](context-menu) for more details.

-Manual trandlations will always try to translate messages to the server's language.
+Manual translations will always try to translate messages to the server's language.

 ## 4. Command translation